-- Incident Commander Responsible for the direction of the building response in a building-level emergency (Building Administrator/designee). - Public Information Officer Compiles and releases information to the news media. - Safety Officer Monitors the response to prevent injuries from occurring to both those involved in the incident and those trying to resolve it. - Liaison Represents the District by working with responding agencies (law enforcement, fire department, EMS, utilities, etc.) and other school districts that may be involved in the incident. - Incident Log Keeps a written log of all incident events and updates appropriate command post personnel on significant developments. - Operations responsible for directing the implementation of action plans and strategies for incident resolution. - Logistics Responsible for providing all resources (personnel, equipment, facilities and services) required for incident resolution. - Planning/Intelligence Responsible for collecting, evaluating, and disseminating the information needed to measure the size, scope and seriousness of an incident and to plan a response.

-• Administration/Finance incident. - Responsibl le for all co ost and financial matters related to the
+- Incident Commander Responsible for the direction of the building response in a building-level emergency (Building Administrator/designee). - Public Information Officer Compiles and releases information to the news media. - Safety Officer Monitors the response to prevent injuries from occurring to both those involved in the incident and those trying to resolve it. - Liaison Represents the District by working with responding agencies (law enforcement, fire department, EMS, utilities, etc.) and other school districts that may be involved in the incident. - Incident Log Keeps a written log of all incident events and updates appropriate command post personnel on significant developments. - Operations responsible for directing the implementation of action plans and strategies for incident resolution. - Logistics Responsible for providing all resources (personnel, equipment, facilities and services) required for incident resolution. - Planning/Intelligence Responsible for collecting, evaluating, and disseminating the information needed to measure the size, scope and seriousness of an incident and to plan a response. - Administration/Finance Responsible for all cost and financial matters related to the incident.